 The mentoring program pairs new health officials with experienced colleagues based on common interests and challenges.
 The formal program lasts one year and includes regular phone correspondence, as well as a mentor site visit to the new health official’s agency.
 The mentoring relationship provides a confidential, supportive forum for new state/territorial health officials to discuss the challenges of the position and achieve personal, organizational, and policy goals with the guidance of an experienced colleague.

-This one and half day meeting occurs in conjunction with ASTHO’s Hill Day each March.
+This one and half day meeting, formerly known as the Networking Meeting, occurs in conjunction with ASTHO’s Hill Day each March.
 It features state and national experts on media, management, budget, and legislative issues.
 The meeting encourages new health officials to share their early success stories and challenges in working with governors, legislators, the media, local public health, and other key partners.
 New health officials also benefit from dedicated networking time.

-Leadership Retreat for State Health Officials (Harvard Retreat)
+Leadership for New State/Territorial Health Officials (Harvard Program)

 - Develop tools for more effective relationships with the external constituencies, including the governor’s office, the media, and the legislature.

 - Learn the dynamics of coalition building and working with advocacy groups.

 - Build influence where one has little or no authority.

 - Exchange ideas with experienced faculty and colleagues from other states.